zenwarr/mpv-config/README.md

 Changes:
 - Supports HOME and END keys to quickly jump to the start or the end of a list

+## boss

+Boss key.
+Pauses playback and minimizes the window on ESCAPE.

 ## chapter-list

 Original: https://github.com/CogentRedTester/mpv-scroll-list/blob/master/examples/chapter-list.lua